mottla/speech-to-text/README.md

 ## Requirements

 - **VRAM**: Approximately 7 GB of VRAM when using - [OpenAI Whisper](https://huggingface.co/openai/whisper-large-v3is) as the speech-to-text model.
-This model can transcribe a wide range of languages and also perform translation.
-Model can easily be changed.
+Model can easily be changed which can significantly influence performance.
 - **CUDA**: Ensure that CUDA is installed and configured for GPU acceleration.
 - **(optional) Virtual Audio Cable**: Setup [vb-audio](https://vb-audio.com/Cable/) in order to record your voice together with your speakers output, if you want to get a transcript/translation of your Zoom meeting.